Fort Parker massacre

-In the Fort Parker massacre, also known as the Fort Parker raid, a group of Texian colonists were killed in an attack by a contingent of Comanche, Kiowa, Caddo, and Wichita raiders at Fort Parker on May 19, 1836.
+The Fort Parker massacre, also known as the Fort Parker raid, was an attack carried out by a contingent of Comanche, Kiowa, Caddo, and Wichita raiders at Fort Parker on May 19, 1836, where a group of Texians was killed.
 During the attack, Cynthia Ann Parker, then approximately nine years old (Note: Parker's birth date is uncertain.
 The 1870 census lists it in 1824-25.), was captured and spent most of the rest of her life within the Comanche Nation, later marrying Chief Peta Nocona and giving birth to three children, including a son, Quanah Parker, who became a prominent leader of the Comanches and a war leader during the Red River War of 1874–75.
 Cynthia’s brother John Richard Parker was also captured and remained with the Comanches for six years before his release was negotiated.
-He was unable to readapt to Western society and chose to return to the Comanche Nation.
+He was unable to readapt to Western society and chose to return to the Comanche Nation for several more years.

 Background

-Fort Parker was established about 2 mi north of present-day Groesbeck, Limestone County, Texas, United States, by John Parker, his sons, Benjamin, Silas and James, with other members of the Pilgrim Predestinarian Baptist Church of Crawford County, Illinois.
+Fort Parker was established about 2 mi north of present-day Groesbeck, Limestone County, Texas, United States, by John Parker, his sons, Benjamin, Silas, and James, with other members of the Pilgrim Predestinarian Baptist Church of Crawford County, Illinois.
 Led by John and Daniel Parker, they came to Texas in 1833.
 Daniel's party first settled in Grimes County, then later moved to Anderson County near present-day Elkhart and established Pilgrim Church.
 Elder John Parker's group settled near the headwaters of the Navasota River, and built a fort for protection against Native Americans.
 It was completed in March 1834.
 Fort Parker's 12 ft log walls enclosed 4 acre.
 Blockhouses were placed on two corners for lookouts, and six cabins were attached to the inside walls.
 The fort had two entrances, a large double gate facing south, and a small gate for easy access to the spring.
 Most of the residents of the fort were part of the extended family of John and Sarah Parker.